maamecobbinah/Natural-Language-Processing-NLP-/README.md

 Lemmatization: Reducing words to their base form (e.g., "running" → "run").
 Stopword Removal: Removing common words like "the", "and", etc., which don't add much meaning.
 These steps are essential to clean and normalize text before applying more complex NLP models.

+### 4. Topic Modeling
+This project covers various techniques for topic modelling such as Latent Dirichlet Allocation(LDA):classifying documents in topics using an unsupervised technique Non Negative Matrix Factorization:  linear algebra-based method for dimensionality reduction and feature extraction

 ## Requirements
 To run the code in this repository, you'll need the following Python libraries: